 Of course, all divorces are unique and other evidence and experts may be used to determine the value of a house for purposes of divorce.
 But, real estate appraisals and opinions of value are used day-in and day-out in California divorces regardless of whether the property is worth $300,000 or $30,000,000.

-If you’d like help determining the value of your home and whether to keep or sell it, call Laura at 415-968-3028 or complete the form and schedule a consulting session.
+If you’d like help determining the value of your home, and whether to keep or sell it, please schedule a consulting session.